 All DDDS waiver providers must agree to accept the terms and conditions under the Medicaid provider contract as a condition of enrollment to provide services under the waiver.

-The DDDS Office of Service Integrity and Enhancement conducts provider compliance reviews on an annual basis or as needed based on service monitoring concerns.
+Responsible for Verification: Division of Developmental Disabilities Services Frequency of Verification: The DDDS Office of Service Integrity and Enhancement conducts provider compliance reviews on an annual basis or as needed based on service monitoring concerns.